 The Government of Georgia has endorsed nationalized Sustainable Development Goals (SDGs) that include all 17 SDGs, and the United Nations have signed with the Government the UN Partnership for Sustainable Development 2016 – 2020, with 5 focus areas: 1.
 Democratic governance; 2.
 Jobs, livelihood and social protection; 3.
 Education; 4.
 Health; 5.
 Human security and community resilience.
 A Mainstreaming, Acceleration and Policy Support (MAPS) mission and meeting took place in April 2019.
 The health-related SDGs desk review resulted in draft Health and Sustainable Development report.

+The country has well-functioning immunization system with adequate cold-chain capacity, immunization is a recognized national priority, and state funding for the vaccination program has increased six-fold for the past 8 years.
+Country purchases only WHO pre-qualified vaccines for assuring quality supply.
+With support from GAVI Alliance, the country introduced four new vaccines in recent years.
+Immunization service providers have undergone extensive trainings several times over past years.
+Georgia is well positioned to receive, handle, distribute, and administer COVID-19 vaccines, including vaccines that require ultra-cold chains.